kai-ll/leokai-md/md/en/v1_prizeInfo.md

-# Entry, Draw & Reward Guide
+# Entry, Event & Reward Guide

 ## Entry Method
 * Complete daily missions to receive entries.
 * Entries open again after the results are announced.
-You can participate in the next round once the previous results have been released
+You can participate in the next event round once the previous results have been released
 * Select your 6 numbers (or use auto-pick) to submit a free entry.

-## Draw Method
+## Event Method
 * Uses the official winning numbers from **Mega Lotto 6/45** on IBC-13 every **Wednesday** at 9:00 PM (GMT+8).
 **Note:** Monday and Friday Mega Lotto 6/45 results are not used.
-* Once the winning numbers are uploaded to the [official website](https://www.pcso.gov.ph/), StepPot app results will be updated.
+* Once the winning numbers are uploaded to the [official website](https://www.pcso.gov.ph/), StepPot app event results will be updated.

 ## Reward Information
 |**Tier** |**Match Condition**  |**Reward**   |